phusion/holy-build-box/TUTORIAL-5-LIBRARY-VARIANTS.md

 ## Example: compiling Nginx with the `deadstrip_hardened_pie`

 Let's see what happens if we compile Nginx with the `deadstrip_hardened_pie` variant.
-The Nginx binary that we compiled in [tutorial 4](TUTORIAL-4-TWEAKING-APPS.md) was x MB after stripping its debugging symbols:
+The Nginx binary that we compiled in [tutorial 4](TUTORIAL-4-TWEAKING-APPS.md) was 2.7 MB after stripping its debugging symbols:

     $ strip --strip-all nginx
     $ ls -lh nginx
-    ...
+    -rwxr-xr-x 1 hongli hongli 2,7M sep 28 13:43 nginx*

 Modify the compilation script to load `/hbb_deadstrip_hardened_pie/activate` instead of `/hbb_nopic/activate`.
 Change this line...